 Usually, you get the best deal on flights when you mix and match different airlines to get you to your destination.
 Most of the time, booking websites use the same airlines whenever possible.
 Of course, flying long distances with the same airline can make the trip less stressful, You can read how to travel stress-free with Air Canada.

 Whether you know where you’re going in Canada or you’re flexible and just want to find the cheapest possible city to fly into, kiwi.com is the perfect tool to find a deal and save some dollars.
 Navigate onto their site and enter your departure city and select a date range to fly.
 Fill in the city of choice or just Canada and it will allow you to see the most cost-effective place you can fly to.

 Kiwi.com will mix and match airlines, including budget airlines and will find you the cheapest route.
 This can make a huge price difference, especially for long-haul flights.

 My favourite Airline Booking Sites

-- Google flights – this is a fast search engine and displays months worth of fares.
-Choosing the calendar based view shows you a simple calendar view with the cheapest fare over the next 12 month.
-Google Flight also offers multiple airport search for the cheapest fare between up to seven origin and 7 destination airports.
+Google flights– this is a fast search engine and displays months’ worth of fares.
+Choosing the calendar-based view shows you a simple calendar view with the cheapest fare over the next 12 months.
+Google Flight also offers multiple airport searches for the cheapest fare between up to seven origin and 7 destination airports.

 More tips to consider

-- Always visit the airlines’ websites to see if there are any cheaper deals.
-In order to encourage consumers to book directly with them, airlines often have cheaper prices listed on their website.
+Always visit the airlines’ websites to see if there are any cheaper deals.
+In order to encourage consumers to book directly with them, airlines often have cheaper prices listed on their websites.
 Booking directly with an Airline is the easiest way.

 How do you go about finding cheap airfare?
 Please leave a comment below.